What Is GHB?

 Swallowed (in liquid or powder form, which is mixed with water, or as tablets)

 GHB causes both a euphoric high (intense rush of happy feelings) and hallucinations.
-GHB has caused many young people to need emergency medical care.
-Because the liquid is odorless and colorless, GHB diluted in drinks is virtually undetectable and sometimes is slipped unknowingly into someone else's drinks.
+Because the liquid is odorless and colorless, it's sometimes slipped unknowingly into a person's drink.

 Side effects of GHB use include drowsiness, dizziness, nausea, vomiting, and vision changes.
 People who take GHB may become unconscious (pass out), stop breathing, and go into a coma.
-GHB use can kill.
+GHB use can be fatal.

 Because both GHB and alcohol are depressants, mixing the two is very, very dangerous and can be deadly — even if someone has only taken low doses of the drug.

-Because of its serious effects, GHB has necessitated emergency medical care for many young people and has killed more users than the drug Ecstasy.
+Because of its serious effects, GHB has led to emergency medical care for many young people and has killed more users than MDMA.